-The World Health Organisation (WHO) defines female genital mutilation (FGM) as: “all procedures which involve partial or total removal of the external female genitalia or injury to female genital organs whether for cultural or other non-therapeutic reasons” (WHO, 1996).
+The World Health Organisation (WHO) defines female genital mutilation (FGM) as: “all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons.”
+(WHO, 2000).

 It is illegal in the UK to subject a child to FGM or to take a child abroad to undergo FGM.
 It is also illegal to assist or encourage a child to perform FGM on themselves, or to aid, abet, counsel or procure a girl to have it done in the UK or abroad.